sandialabs/pyperc/README.md

 invading fluid are also defined, along with fluid-rock properties, including fluid densities, surface tension, and contact angles.
-Contact angles can vary throughout the pore network model to reflect spatial heterogeneity. pyperc then advances the invading fluid by filling a pore along the interface of the invading and defending fluid which has the the lowest total invading pressure.
+Contact angles can vary throughout the pore network model to reflect spatial heterogeneity. pyperc then advances the invading fluid by filling a pore along the invading/defending fluid interface where the total invading pressure is lowest.
 A stochastic selection parameter (p, between 0 and 1) adds a random selection process to the model [1].
-When p = 0, the pore with the lowest total invading pressure is filled at each iteration (no stochastic selection).
-As p increases to 1, pores along the interface with higher total invading pressure can be filled.
+When p = 0, the process is deterministic and the pore with the lowest total invading pressure is filled at each iteration.
+As p increases, pores along the interface with higher total invading pressure can be filled.
 When p = 1, the selection process along the interface is completely random.
 Note that p < 0, for multi-finger stochastic selection, is not implemented at this time.
 The invasion percolation process continues until the invading fluid reaches